xcart/xcart-docs/_pages/kb_en/import-export/how_to_import_data.md

 There are two ways to create a CSV file for import:

-1.  {% link "Export" ref_57zqrlPA %} the required data via the **Catalog > Export** section in the Admin area.
-In this case, a CSV file will contain the required information formatted according to the chosen data type.
+1.  {% link "Export" ref_57zqrlPA %} the data you require via the **Catalog > Export** section of the Admin area.
+The resulting CSV file contents will use the format appropriate for the respective data type.
 This method is useful when you want to update the existing data.
 2. Create a CSV file from scratch.
 This method can be useful, for example, if you need to add some new data to your store.

     To create a new CSV file from scratch:
     1. Create a new table in your favourite spreadsheet editor (_MS Excel_, _LibreOffice Calc_, etc).
     2. Define what parameters you want to import.
 To do so, specify these parameters in the cells of the first line in your spreadsheet file.

-        Links to articles with detailed information on the supported parameters can be found in the section {% link "CSV format by X-Cart data type" ref_iy9cOdWS %} of this manual.
+Links to the articles with detailed information on the supported parameters can be found in the section {% link "CSV format by X-Cart data type" ref_iy9cOdWS %} of this manual.
     3. Specify the actual details in the cells of the second and all the subsequent lines.

-        Ultimately, your file will look similar to this:
+Ultimately, your file will look similar to the following:
         ![]({{site.baseurl}}/attachments/6389817/6586496.png)
     4. Export the file to CSV format.